 Please reference “Error Code 2121” when contacting customer service.

 Horton Hears A Who! is both whimsical and heartwarming, and is the rare Dr. Seuss adaptation that stays true to the spirit of the source material.

 The animation's ok.
 I didn't like Jim Carrey.
 I thought he was a distraction.

 The sad thing is that this Horton doesn't stick by its central message -- that every voice counts -- the way Horton sticks to the Whos.
 It pretends to, but the sincerity is just too scary to commit to fully.

 The team behind Ice Age capture the Seussian visuals without squishing emotions or squelching the sing-songy language.
 Listen closely: It's the sound of a million Who fans cheering.

 Frequently charming, beautifully drawn and far more faithful in spirit to the source material than those dreadful Ron Howard-Brian Grazer productions.

 And a motto moguls should take some time learning, if they'd like their movies to finally be earning, for it's not the cash that makes a prize of the art, but the warmth of the tale, and the size of the heart.

 This new Horton 'toon may be state of the art.
 But it's great virtue isn't the 3-D animation.
 It's the good Doctor, whose writing about Whos never goes out of style.

-Audience Reviews for Dr. Seuss' Horton Hears a Who!
+Parents and kids can rejoice.
+Dr. Seuss' Horton Hears a Who! is a delight.